 Dr. Mathias Ngwa

-Dr. Mathias Ngwa is a Licensed Psychological Associate with an Independent Practice (LPA), a Diplomate and member of the American Board of School Neuropsychology (ABSNP), Certified Practitioner of Rhythmic Movement Training, IASIS Microcurrent Neurofeedback Certified Provider (ICP), EMDR, and Interactive Metronome Provider.
+Dr. Mathias Ngwa is a Licensed Psychological Associate with an Independent Practice (LPA), a Diplomate and member of the American Board of School Neuropsychology (ABSNP), Certified Practitioner of Rhythmic Movement Training, IASIS Microcurrent Neurofeedback Certified Provider (ICP), EMDR, and Energy Psychology Provider.
 He holds a Doctor of Psychology in Clinical Psychology (PsyD) from the Texas School of Professional Psychology, Argosy University, Dallas Texas.
 He provides psychological, neuropsychological/school diagnostic testing, bariatric and spinal cord pain stimulation evaluations.
 His psychotherapy approach incorporates an eclectic mind-body and spiritual orientation.
 He covers a population that includes children, adolescents, and adults with psychiatric, learning disability, psychosomatic, neurodevelopmental, and other sensorimotor, emotional and behavior problems.
 Of special interest to him is his provision of psychophysiological treatment with low energy transcranial stimulation neurofeedback for a variety of chronic psychiatric and medical issues.
 His non-pharmaceutical intervention approach is driven by an integrated and collaborative therapist-family or caregiver approach aimed at empowering the client to improve any emotional and behavioral issues.